 They are the only national organization devoted entirely to special education issues that affect rural America.

-CASDA coordinates national conversations in Canada about autism – bringing community voices to the federal government to guide their development of a National Autism Strategy.
-CASDA is committed to ensuring the creation and implementation of a comprehensive National Autism Strategy that addresses critical gaps in funding and policies, which are preventing autistic individuals and their families from exercising their equal rights as Canadians.
+AAC coordinates national conversations in Canada about autism – bringing community voices to the federal government to guide their development of a National Autism Strategy.
+AAC is committed to ensuring the creation and implementation of a comprehensive National Autism Strategy that addresses critical gaps in funding and policies, which are preventing autistic individuals and their families from exercising their equal rights as Canadians.

 Doncaster Deaf Trust